How Schools are Selected: Our Methodology

 For the 2026 recognition year, Abound: Finish College includes two national lists:

-We use the Four As and the data points listed above as guides, not final scores.
+We use the Four As and the data points above as guides, not final scores.
 We begin by eliminating institutions with:

 - Reported quality or compliance issues